elijahhezekiah12/facebook_liker/README.md

  Use this auto liker and it will like post for you!!!

 # How is it working?
 It uses selenium webdriver to simulate user behaviour in browser.

+# What you need to run this?
+You would need python on your system along with internet connection and also firefox.